kennycoder/aws-blueprint-iot/README.md

 # Testing the blueprint

-To check if data ingestion from our edge devices is working, we can simply go to AWS Console -\&gt; IoT Core -\&gt; Test and subscribe to the following topics:
+To check if data ingestion from our edge devices is working, we can simply go to AWS Console -> IoT Core -> Test and subscribe to the following topics:

 ```
 sensors/stm32_board_1/data